bighelmet7/allianz/README.md

 cd manifests/app
 oc create -f ping-is.yaml # is stands for ImageStream
 ```
-We need a BuildConfig file that will perfom the action of downloading the Github repository and create a docker image using the Dockerfile.
+We need a BuildConfig file that will perform the action of downloading the Github repository and create a docker image using the Dockerfile.
 Afterwards it will output an ImageStreamTag 'ping-app:latest' that can be used in a DeploymentConfig file.

 ```bash
 oc create -f ping-bc.yaml # bc stands for BuildConfig